UMM-CSci3412-Fall2023/command-line-introduction-jack-simon/README.md

 directory before calling your script a second time, or you won't be able to tell what was left over from the first call.
-You probably want to delete `/tmp/frogs` (or whatever you called it) when you're done just as a politness so you don't clutter up `/tmp/` unnecessarily.
+You probably want to delete `/tmp/frogs` (or whatever you called it) when you're done just as a politness so you don't clutter up `/tmp` unnecessarily.

 ### Some notes on compiling a C program

-The C compiler in the lab is `gcc`.
+The C compiler in the lab is the Gnu C Compiler: `gcc`.

-There are two `.c` files in this program, both of which will need to be compiled and linked.
+There are two `.c` files in this program, both of which will need to be compiled and linked for form an executable.
 You can do this in a single line (handing gcc both `.c` files) or you can compile them separately and then link them.

 You can tell `gcc` what you want the executable called, or you can take